PretendoNetwork/nintendo-wiki/docs/pia/enl/index.md

 | Uint32 | Record mask (system) |

 ## System information
-In the tables below, the values of P and Q are configured by the game.
+In the tables below, the values of P (maximum number of players) and Q (maximum number of CPUs) are configured by the game.

 | Game                | P  | Q  |
 |---------------------|----|----|